 The book also gives practical information on how to antique, clairbois and gild with metal leaf.

-One of my favorite sections is the Medieval Styles.
+One of my favorite sections is Medieval Styles.
 This includes an Early English kitchen, a Gothic Revival study, Medieval bedroom and Gothick bathroom.
-It gives ideas on how to get the look using surprisingly material choices; paint techniques, fabric, molding, even photocopies!
+It gives ideas on how to get the look using surprising material choices and paint techniques.
+It recommends fabric and molding.
+It even tells how to use photocopies to get the look!

 This book has a lot of great paint techniques.
 You can find even more in Kevin McCloud’s Complete Book of Paint and Decorative Techniques, another of my favorite books.